Brain2998/ABBCTF_BusinessLogic/README.md

 # ABBCTF_BusinessLogic
-Business Logic task for ABB CTF 2019
+Business Logic task for ABB CTF 2019.
+The task is to solve 10000 systems of linear equations

 Run locally: